Life Lessons from Video Games

 Playing a wide range of driving games helped me learn how to drive more easily.

-Playing one game taught me valuable lessons about markets, economy, and supply chains.
+One game taught me valuable lessons about markets, the economy, and supply chains.

 My 6-year-old son is skilled at driving games with auto drive and smart steer features and can even win against computer opponents.